Pet Protect Header Image

 Share on Facebook Share on Twitter

 We all enjoy our favourite traditional treats and foods, and it is important to be aware of potential dangers and how to prevent any accidents when your pets are with you at Christmas.
-There are many types of food and drink, as well as the festivities themselves that can present a danger to our pets.
-Our article helps to highlight the festive dangers for your pets.

 If you’re concerned, always speak to a veterinary professional if your pet has eaten something you are unsure about, as they can help to support and reassure you.
-Treatment is often far quicker and easier before the item has been fully digested by your pet.

 Christmas Dinner